CAS ETH in Regenerative Materials - Hygrothermal Specialisation

 - Fibers: straw bales (wheat, rice...), wool and rigid panels (wood, sheep, hemp, cotton, flax, jute…), bulk fibers (straw, cellulose, hemp…);

-- Composite: light mixes combining a mineral binder, such as lime, gypsum, or clay, to bio-sourced materials, such as hemp, wood, straw, or any waste from plant harvesting.
+- Composite: light mixes combining a mineral binder, such as lime, gypsum, or clay, to bio-based materials, such as hemp, wood, straw, or any waste from plant harvesting.

-The second week is focused on constructive details, mainly through a hands-on workshop.
+The second week is focused on constructive details and regenerative envelopes.

-The fourth module is mainly organised on-line (one day a week for 5 weeks).
+The fourth module is mainly organised on-line (one day a week for 4 weeks) with a final presentation on-site in Zurich.

-The participants are asked to use the software presented during moudle 3 to analyse the hygrothermal behaviour of a building built with the same technic as their prototype.
-In addition, they have to reproduce the monitoring conditions of their prototypes and compare measurements to simulation results.
+The participants are asked to use the software presented allong the programme to analyse the hygrothermal behaviour of refence case-studies and reproduce the monitoring conditions of the prototypes from previous edition.

 Details of this Continuing Education Programme